Safeguarding

 Young people's substance misuse service offer

-In Barnsley, we have to LADO's; Ruth Holmes and Sian Christian, who can be contacted by emailing lado@barnsley.gov.uk and asking for a call-back.
+In Barnsley, we have two LADO's; Ruth Holmes and Sian Christian, who can be contacted by emailing lado@barnsley.gov.uk and asking for a callback.

 Keeping children safe in education